What is the British Music Collection?

 This collection grows all the time as more and more composers create profiles and contribute their work.
 A diverse group of creators and curators weave its content together, responding in unique and original ways, from original documentary series, to interviews, collaborations, and recurring programmes of articles.

 This website is closely related to the British Music Collection physical archive – a publicly accessible collection of over 70,000 scores, 21,000 recordings and other artefacts including books, programme notes and photographs, cared for by our partners at the University of Huddersfield and housed at state-of-the-art archive centre Heritage Quay.
-A complete history of the British Music Collection can be found at the Heritage Quay website here.

 Who is it for?

 Composers: The British Music Collection is an exciting and diverse online space for UK-based composers to create profiles representing themselves and their works.
 Join a constantly expanding archive of the most important names in UK composition, and take advantage of the unique opportunities a profile provides.

 Curators: Every year we have a number of paid opportunities to help us to curate and open up the collection and its stories for a wider audience.
 All opportunities to curate are public and we also welcome speculative proposals and enquiries – no experience is necessary but a passion for the subject matter or theme is desirable.
 Curation can take the form of blogs, exhibitions, podcasts and more.